Dev Tools·

 Example Workflows

-"Pull the latest nginx image and run it on port 8080 with the name 'web-server'"
+• Quick Deployment: "Pull the latest nginx image and run it on port 8080 with the name 'web-server'."

-"List all stopped containers and remove them, then remove any unused images"
+• Cleanup: "List all stopped containers and remove them, then prune any dangling unused images to free up disk space."